Uncensored (1998)

 The 1998 Uncensored was the fourth Uncensored professional wrestling pay-per-view (PPV) event produced by World Championship Wrestling (WCW).
 The event took place on March 15, 1998 from the Mobile Civic Center in Mobile, Alabama.
 As of 2014 the event is available on the WWE Network.

+Nine matches were contested at the event.
+In the main event, Hollywood Hogan and Randy Savage fought to a no contest in a steel cage match.
+In other prominent matches, Sting retained his WCW World Heavyweight Championship against Scott Hall, Bret Hart defeated Curt Henning, The Giant defeated Kevin Nash by disqualification, and Diamond Dallas Page defeated Raven and Chris Benoit in a triangle match to retain the WCW United States Heavyweight Championship.

+The event generated 415,000 ppv buys.

 Storylines

 The event featured professional wrestling matches that involve different wrestlers from pre-existing scripted feuds and storylines.
 Professional wrestlers portray villains, heroes, or less distinguishable characters in the scripted events that build tension and culminate in a wrestling match or series of matches.

 The primary storyline featured the ongoing dissension between Hollywood Hogan and Randy Savage of the nWo.
 The two had been feuding openly with each other for the previous two months, which came to a head at SuperBrawl VIII.
 After Hogan directed members of the nWo not to assist Savage in his match against Lex Luger, Savage retaliated by costing Hogan his match with Sting for the vacant WCW World Heavyweight Championship.
 Hogan finally had enough and challenged Savage to a steel cage match at Uncensored which he accepted.

 In the meantime, the World Heavyweight Championship’s resolution meant that Scott Hall would finally receive a shot at the championship.
 Hall had initially earned the championship opportunity by winning the 60-man, three-ring battle royal at World War 3 in November 1997.
 As per the stipulation of the match, Hall was initially to receive his title shot at SuperBrawl.
 Due to the circumstances surrounding the vacating of the title, however, he was not able to take the opportunity until the new champion was crowned.